gilesjb/resume/resume.md

 #### Amazon.com (2010-2021) – *Senior SDE*

-Built key feature on multiple customer-facing applications in the <tt>amazon.com</tt> shopping experience
+Built key features in multiple customer-facing applications in the <tt>amazon.com</tt> shopping experience

 * *Shopping Portal* – Proposed and led the design and development of the frontend HTTP proxy which provides common functionality for the <tt>amazon.com</tt> website, handling 100% of page requests with low latency and high availability
 * *Product detail page* – Developed configuration system for representing page layouts and other behaviors that vary across multiple dimensions such as country and product category